wcfrobert/wthisj/README.md

 ```

 There are (9) possible conditions (1 interior, 4 edge, 4 corner) denoted using the cardinal directions (NW, N, NE, W, I, E, SW, S, SE).
+Units should be in **(KIPS, IN)**.
 Sign convention for the applied force follows the right-hand rule. **P should be negative** unless you are checking uplift.

 <div align="center">
   <img src="https://github.com/wcfrobert/wthisj/blob/master/doc/signconvention.png?raw=true" alt="fig" style="width: 70%;" />